opnfv/functest/docs/testing/user/configguide/prerequisites.rst

-*Tip:* For running docker containers behind the proxy, you need first some extra configuration which is described in section `Docker Installation on CentOS behind http proxy`_.
+*Tip:* For running docker containers behind the proxy, you need first some extra configuration which is described in section :ref:`Docker Installation on CentOS behind http proxy`.
 You should follow that section before installing the docker engine.

 Docker installation needs to be done as root user.
 You may use other userid's to create and run the actual containers later if so desired.